Existence of a Phase Transition in Harmonic Activation and Transport: Inputs to the proof of Theorem

 \subsection{A geometric lemma}

-To facilitate the use of the harmonic measure estimate in the next subsection, we need a geometric lemma and a consequence thereof.
-We state the following lemma with more generality than is needed for the immediate application; we will apply it again in a later section.
+To facilitate the application of a harmonic measure estimate in the next subsection, we need a geometric lemma and a consequence thereof.
+We state the following lemma with greater generality than is needed for this immediate need, so that we can reuse it in a later section.
 The statement requires the notion of the $\ast$-visible boundary of a set, which we first defined in \eqref{bdyvis}.